 To be able to download GIFs from Twitter using iPhone, you first need to install a free app called GIFwrapped.
 Here’s how to use this app to save GIFs.

 Step 1: Launch the Twitter app, find the tweet containing the GIF you want to download.
-Tap the tiny arrow button to reveal the menu.
+Then tap on the Share button.

 Step 2: Select “Share Tweet via…”, then tap on “Copy link to Tweet”.
 A flash notification will inform you that the link to tweet has been copied to the clipboard.

 Step 3: Open GIFwrapped and select the Search tab.
-Select the “Use the Clipboard” option.
-Wait for a few seconds and you’ll see the resulting GIF file.
-You can then save it to Library for use in the future.
+Then tap on the “Use the Clipboard” option.
+In a wink, you’ll see the resulting GIF file.
+The screenshot below shows you how to save it to the Camera Roll afterward.

 GIFwrapped also has a tab named Photos to display all GIFs you have saved in the Camera Roll.
 Moreover, it integrates very well with iMessage, I love using this app to send GIFs and chat with my friends.
 If you’re a GIF enthusiast, then this must be one of your favorite apps.